 \section{Abstract}

-We focus on the problem of rearranging a set of objects within a confined space with a nonholonomically constrained mobile robot pusher.
-This problem is relevant to many real-world domains, including warehouse automation and construction.
-These domains give rise to instances involving a combination of geometric, kinematic, and physics constraints, which make planning particularly challenging.
-Prior work often makes simplifying assumptions like the use of holonomic mobile robots or dexterous manipulators capable of unconstrained overhand reaching.
-Our key insight is we can empower even a constrained mobile pusher to tackle complex rearrangement tasks by enabling it to modify the environment to its favor in a constraint-aware fashion.
-To this end, we describe a \emph{Push-Traversability} graph, whose vertices represent poses that the pusher can push objects from and edges represent optimal, kinematically feasible, and stable push-rearrangements of objects.
-Based on this graph, we develop ReloPush, a planning framework that leverages Dubins curves and standard graph search techniques to generate an efficient sequence of object rearrangements to be executed by the pusher.
-We evaluate ReloPush across a series of challenging scenarios, involving the rearrangement of densely cluttered workspaces with up to eight objects by a 1tenth mobile robot pusher.
+We focus on push-based multi-object rearrangement planning using a nonholonomically constrained mobile robot.
+The simultaneous geometric, kinematic, and physics constraints make this problem especially challenging.
+Prior work on rearrangement planning often relaxes some of these constraints by assuming dexterous hardware, prehensile manipulation, or sparsely occupied workspaces.
+Our key insight is that by capturing these constraints into a unified representation, we could empower a constrained robot to tackle difficult problem instances by modifying the environment in its favor.
+To this end, we introduce a \emph{Push-Traversability} graph, whose vertices represent poses that the robot can push objects from, and edges represent optimal, kinematically feasible, and stable transitions between them.
+Based on this graph, we develop \emph{ReloPush}, a graph-based planning framework that takes as input a complex multi-object rearrangement task and breaks it down into a sequence of single-object pushing tasks.
+We evaluate ReloPush across a series of challenging scenarios, involving the rearrangement of densely cluttered workspaces with up to nine objects, using a 1/10-scale robot racecar.
 ReloPush exhibits orders of magnitude faster runtimes and significantly more robust execution in the real world, evidenced in lower execution times and fewer losses of object contact, compared to two baselines lacking our proposed graph structure.